The Difference Between Replacement Cost and Actual Cash Value

 - How accurately can you describe, document, and show the lost value of your property?
 Keeping a home inventory of items can really help with this.
 The more details and proof you provide, the less likely you are to be at the mercy of the insurance company's estimates.

 - What type of policy do you have.
 Different insurance policies provide different coverages.
 You might have a "homeowner policy" or a "condo policy," but the type of homeowner or condo policy you've taken out will dictate the risks covered.
 It will also cite exclusions and special limits for certain items.
 Special limits aren't standard across all insurance companies.
 Those specializing in attracting consumers with high-value homes might have higher special limits in the areas of jewelry, fine arts, or even wine collections.

 - The basis of claims settlement is the third critical factor: Will the insurer pay "actual cash value" or "replacement cost?"
 This is a critical distinction.

 You can usually find this basis of claims settlement in the small print of your policy.
-Very often a homeowner is disappointed by how much she was paid because she didn't understand the meaning of these two terms.
+Very often a homeowner is disappointed by how much she was paid because she didn't understand the meaning of insurance claim terms.

 What Is Actual Cash Value (ACV)?